Contributing to GeoPandas¶

 This will create the new environment, and not touch any of your existing environments, nor any existing python installation.

-To work in this environment, Windows users should
+To work in this environment, you need to

-You will then see a confirmation message to indicate you are in the new development environment.
+Once your environment is activated, you will see a confirmation message to indicate you are in the new development environment.

 To view your environments: